finom/vovk/docs/docs/validation.md

 You can create a decorator that, first of all, validates request on the server-side and optionally populates controller metadata with validation information that is going to be used by `fetcher` and `streamFetcher` when they call `validate` function.

 The simplest example of the validation would be equality validation.
-It does nothing than checking if received query and body are equal to some definite object.
+It does nothing than checking if received query and body are equal to some definite object but has no practical use outside of this documentation.

 At the example below `validateEquality` decorator is created with `createDecorator` that accepts 2 arguments: server validation function and init function that uses `clientValidators` object to indicate that validation information should be stored at metadata file.